jlim0063/SRBayesAnalyses/README.md

 # Sleep Restriction Impairs Integration of Multiple Information Sources in Probabilistic Decision-Making: Data Analyses

 This repository contains the datasets and R working files used in the **{insert year}** paper, titled ***"Sleep Restriction Impairs Integration of Multiple Information Sources in Probabilistic Decision-Making"***, published in **{journal name}**.
-This README serves as a brief overview of the analyses performed in this paper, as well as naming conventions used within the R project session.
+Here, we provide a brief overview of the analyses performed in this paper, as well as naming conventions used within the R project session.

 ## **CONTENT**
 1. [Performed Analyses](#1-performed-analyses)